hakre on wordpress

 Posted in Developing, PHP Development, Pressed

-Tagged CSS, CSS Selector, DOMDocument, DOMXPath, PHP, Selectors API, XPath
+Tagged CSS, CSS Selector, DOMDocument, DOMXPath, HTML, PHP, Selectors API, XPath

 CSS character escape sequences, more on the CSS3 selector syntax (STTS 3 Profile Specification) at W3C.